The Future Of Telehealth

 In a recent Washington Post article, an infectious disease specialist talked about some of the amazing and possibly unthought-of benefits to the acceptance of telemedicine.
 Convenience for the patient is a highlight but there are other benefits for comfort and cost savings, as well.
 There are benefits for the patient and the practice/physician.
 There are cost and time savings involved in telemedicine, which can be a major benefit for everyone involved.

-Telemedicine is being talked about a great deal right now and it is clear that most practices need to add to their telemedicine services.
+Telemedicine solutions are being talked about a great deal right now and it is clear that most practices need to add to their telemedicine services.
 But you should also realize that telehealth isn’t exactly new, it just wasn’t commonplace in previous generations.
 There have been examples of physicians using phone, radio, and video technology to treat patients.
-More recently, most physicians have used some facets of telemedicine in recommending healthcare apps and utilizing their patient portals to help maintain communications with patients.
+More recently, most physicians have used some facets of telemedicine solution in recommending healthcare apps and utilizing their patient portals to help maintain communications with patients.
 While these scenarios don’t fulfill the unique benefits involved in virtual visits, they do provide some health and wellness care for patients who have ongoing conditions.

-Most organizations today would agree that EHR has improved the process and made practices more efficient.
+Most organizations today would agree that EHR systems has improved the process and made practices more efficient.
 It’s also offered a major benefit for sharing records.
-Much like these previous technologies, physicians are looking for ways to implement virtual visit telemedicine that will streamline and improve the process, without damaging productivity or quality of care.
+Much like these previous technologies, physicians are looking for ways to implement telehealth virtual visit that will streamline and improve the process, without damaging productivity or quality of care.

 Some benefits of implementing virtual visits for the physician include:

 - Improves access to patients.
 This has been highlighted with the recent pandemic but can be a hindrance to many patients in other situations.
-Virtual visit options allow physicians to see patients who might have a more difficult time physically coming into their office.
+Virtual visit (telehealth) options allow physicians to see patients who might have a more difficult time physically coming into their office.

 - Convenience.
 This is a benefit for both patients and physicians.
 Virtual visits can be conducted around the patient and physician’s schedule and both parties can attend the meeting without driving to a location or otherwise disrupting their day.
 Catering to patient convenience is an important aspect of care in today’s healthcare environment where patients routinely “shop” for providers much in the way they would research other services.